tavikukko/devtalksdemo/README.md

 ## All OSs with Android

-Install and configure Java and Android Studio and you are good to go, but the emaulator are just too slow... :D
+Install and configure Java and Android Studio and you are good to go, but the emulators (Android Studio and Genymotion) are just too slow... :D

 ```bash
 $ git clone https://github.com/tavikukko/devtalksdemo.git